B1) PCFG

 Step 5: VP → V Probability of this rule: 0.3

-The total probability is the product of all probabilities (as for independent events in probability theory):
+The total probability is the product of all probabilities (as for independent events in probability):

 It’s the same principle: each rule choice is independent, so we multiply the probabilities.
-The longer the derivation (more rules applied), the smaller the final probability.
+The longer the derivation (the more rules applied), the smaller the final probability.

-This means there is approximately a 2.16% chance of generating exactly this sentence with this grammar.
-This may seem low, but it is consistent: this grammar can generate dozens of different sentences.
+That’s about a 2.16% chance of generating exactly this sentence with this grammar.
+This might seem low, but it’s consistent: this grammar can generate dozens of different sentences.

-The Bol Processor was created to model tabla compositions — the two-drum instrument of Indian classical music [KippenBel1989].
+The Bol Processor was created to model tabla compositions — the two-headed drum of Indian classical music [KippenBel1989].
 Percussion syllables (bols) like dha, dhin, tin, ta are the natural terminals of these grammars.
 Here is a simplified PCFG inspired by the work of Bel and Kippen [BelKippen1992a]:

 Motif_res → dha dhin dhin dha [0.5] # Common resonant motif (tintāl theka)

-Motif_res → dha tirakita dhin [0.3] # Ornate motif (tirakita = fast sequence)
+Motif_res → dha tirakita dhin [0.3] # Ornamented motif (tirakita = fast sequence)

 Motif_res → ghe dha dhin [0.2] # Motif with bāyāṅ attack